Wizofgoz/Cryptographer/README.md

 ],
 ```

+The only schema available at the moment is `openssl` but it is a drop-in replacement for the stock Laravel encrypter.
+Additional schemas can be added via 3rd party packages.

 ## Usage
 This package effectively replaces Laravel's encryption system so the built-in `encrypt()` helper or the `Crypt` facade may be used when you want to utilize your default driver.